AdamSteinert999/AdamSteinert999/README.md

 - 👋 Hi, I’m @AdamSteinert999
 - 👀 I’m interested in gaming and living life
-- 🌱 I’m currently learning much stuff
+- 🌱 I’m currently learning some stuff
 - 📫 How to reach me
 - ig: Ajdzam
-- fb: Adam Steinert
 - twitter: AdamSteinert1

 <!---